How does laser hair removal work?

 "Laser hair removal uses pulses of light to destroy the hair down to the root," says Saime Demirovic, co-founder of Glo Spa in New York City.
 It does this by targeting and destroying the pigment in the hair follicle.
 "These laser-light pulses create heat which damages the hair follicle until it is permanently destroyed."
 (More on that later).
 "You're exposing the targeted hair follicle to a high energy beam of light without injuring the surrounding skin structures," says Leonard Bernstein, MD, board-certified dermatologist with the Laser & Skin Surgery Center of New York.
 As for what to know about the treatment itself and how long it lasts, keep on reading for all the intel to have before you book your first appointment.

-Although laser hair removal has been around since the mid-'90s, Dr. Bernstein says it's advanced a lot since then.
+Although it has been around since the mid-'90s, Dr. Bernstein says it's advanced a lot since then.
 At his facility, he uses devices like the Clarity II by Lutronic, which he says has many bells and whistles that make it customizable for different people who comes to his office.
 "Many lasers and Intense Pulse Light (IPL) devices have developed over the past decades, making the elimination of hair a very safe process when performed by well-trained and experienced laser physicians," he says.

-What factors can affect laser hair removal?
+What factors can affect it?

 To figure out which laser to use on a patient, Dr. Bernstein takes into account factors such as skin tone, hair color, hair coarseness, tattoos, and past use of certain medications.

-Advancements in laser technology have made laser hair removal much safer for darker skin tones, which hasn't always been the case.
+Advancements in laser technology have made it much safer for darker skin tones, which hasn't always been the case.
 "When laser hair removal first came on the scene, the machines used were IPL lasers and were not designed to treat darker skin tones," says Demirovic.
 That's because the lasers weren't able to differentiate between the melanin in the hair follicle and the melanin in the skin.
 This meant that those with melanin-rich skin were at an increased risk of experiencing burns, scarring, hypopigmentation (light spots on your skin), and other reactions when treated with a laser. "

 But now, we have options.
 "We have two different wavelengths for laser hair removal," says Nicole Frontera, an aesthetic nurse practitioner and founder of Nicole Frontera Beauty medspa.
 "One is for lighter, more fine hair, which is the 775 Alexandrite laser, and the other is 1064 or YAG laser, used for darker hair and skin types."
 The Nd:YAG laser operates at a longer wavelength (1064 nm).
 Alexandrite lasers, by contrast, have shorter wavelengths (820 nm).